 F. Written Decision.

-(1) The Department shall issue and mail to the applicant a final written decision on a waiver request submitted under §A of this regulation within 45 days from receipt of the request and all appropriate supporting information.
+(1) The Department shall issue [] a final written decision on a waiver request submitted under §A of this regulation within 45 calendar days from receipt of the request and all appropriate supporting information.

 (2) If the Department grants the waiver, the written decision shall include the waiver's duration and any conditions imposed by the Department.

-G. If an assisted living program a licensee violates any condition of the waiver, or if it appears to the Secretary that the health or safety of residents residing in the assisted living program will be adversely affected by the continuation of the waiver, a waiver may be revoked.
+G. If an assisted living program[] violates any condition of the waiver, or if it appears to the Secretary that the health or safety of residents residing in the assisted living program will be adversely affected by the continuation of the waiver, a waiver may be revoked.
 The revocation of a waiver may not be appealed.

 10.07.14.10